techatspree/chameRIA/tutorial/hello-world/hello-tutorial/tutorial.md

         }
     }

+_Ignore the instance name set in the code, we will come back to this later._

 Finally, a Servlet is used to expose the service to the web view.
 We're using the HTTP Server contained in ChameRIA and accessible using the OSGi _HttpService_.

     /**
      * A simple servlet invoking the Hello service, and returning the response.